y-scope/log-archival-bench/assets/clp/methodology.md

 ## Setup

-The benchmark builds on the public [CLP core Ubuntu-Jammy] docker image.
+The benchmark builds on the public [CLP core Ubuntu-Jammy] Docker image.

 We use the `clp-s` binary, which is a variant of CLP optimized for semi-structured logs like JSON.
-We run `clp-s` with a target encoded size of 256MB, balancing compression ratio with search speed.
+We run `clp-s` with a target encoded size of 256 MB, balancing compression ratio with search speed.
 Increasing the target encoded size can yield even better compression results.
 Additional tuning options are documented in the [user docs].